 The amount of SDLT liability will depend on several factors, including (but not limited to) whether a buyer is:

-Buyers and sellers alike ought to be aware that an average residential property transaction takes between 12 and 16 weeks to complete, but can, in certain circumstances take much longer.
+Buyers and sellers alike ought to be aware that the average residential property transaction takes between 12 and 16 weeks to complete, but can, in certain circumstances, take much longer.
 Typically, these circumstances are generally only uncovered during a transaction.
 It is also worth bearing in mind that this timeframe does not take into consideration the time it may take to attract a buyer from the date the property is first listed.

-Stamp Duty rate from 1 April 2025
+Current Stamp Duty rates from 1 April 2025

-The Stamp Duty rates on a standard residential purchase of a freehold property, for an individual who is a UK resident and replacing a main residence, will be as follows:
+Stamp Duty rates on a standard residential purchase of a freehold property, for an individual who is a UK resident and replacing a main residence, will be as follows:

 Being aware of these changes and understanding the future landscape of Stamp Duty may assist you in realising your plans sooner rather than later to take advantage of substantial savings.

-And here is a direct link to the UK Government Stamp Duty calculator.
+Here is a direct link to the UK Government Stamp Duty calculator.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.
 Privacy Policy